Read | Are black holes dangerous?

 What are supermassive black holes?

 Scientists believe that at the centre of most galaxies in the Universe there’s a supermassive black hole.
-There’s one at the centre of our galaxy, the Milky Way.
-It’s called Sagittarius A*.

 Black holes that form from the remains of high mass stars are usually about three to ten times the mass of our Sun.
 But supermassive black holes can be millions, or even billions times more massive than our Sun.